Linear stability of discrete shock profiles for systems of conservation laws: Extension of the spatial Green's function near 1

-\section{Extension of the spatial Green's function near $1$}
+\section{Extension of the spatial Green's function near \texorpdfstring{$1$}{1}}

-The analysis of the spatial Green's function done in the previous section does not hold near $1$.
-The first reason is that we can prove that $1$ is an eigenvalue of $\Lcc$ and the curves describing the spectrum of the limit operators $\Lcc^\pm$ in \eqref{spec_Li} should belong to the essential spectrum of the operator $\Lcc$.
-Thus, the definition of the spatial Green's function breaks down near $1$.
-The second reason is that the matrices $M^\pm(1)$ have central eigenvalues equal to $1$ as explained in Lemma \ref{lem:SpecSpl}, thus the geometric dichotomy will not work near $1$.
-The solution will be to refine the analysis of \eqref{syst_dyn} near $1$ by finding a particular basis of $E_0^\pm(z)$ and using this basis to express the spatial Green's function.
-In some sense, it amounts at using the projections on a basis of solutions of \eqref{syst_dyn} rather than the projection associated with the geometric dichotomy.
+The analysis of the spatial Green's function done in the previous section does not hold in a neighborhood of $1$.
+Indeed, the spectrum of the limit operators $\Lcc^\pm$ in \eqref{spec_Li} should belong to the essential spectrum of the operator $\Lcc$.
+This corresponds to the matrices $M^\pm(z)$ having central eigenvalues for some $z$ near $1$.
+Thus, the geometric dichotomy presented in the previous section cannot be applied immediately.
+To circumvent these issues, the strategy will be to refine the analysis of \eqref{syst_dyn} near $1$ by finding a particular basis of $E_0^\pm(z)$ and using this basis to express the spatial Green's function.
+In some sense, it amounts at using the projections on a specific basis of solutions of \eqref{syst_dyn} rather than the projection associated with the geometric dichotomy.
+This corresponds to adapt in a fully discrete setting the same strategy as in \cite{ZH,MasciaZumbrun,BenzoniHuotRousset,BeckHupkesSandstedeZumbrun} which tackle continuous or semi-discrete problems.